-Because your body loses heat more readily in water than in the air, the water feels much colder at 20oC (68oF) than when you’re surrounded by air at 20oC.
+Because your body loses heat more readily in water than in the air, the water feels much colder at 20oC (68oF) than when surrounded by air at 20oC.
 Immersion in 20°C cold water doubles the metabolic rate during the bath and is quadrupled at 14 °C (57.2).
 This suggests increased metabolic rates by using blood glucose.
-Being exposed to 14-15 °C promotes an approximately 43% increase in insulin sensitivity.
+Exposure to 14-15 °C promotes an approximately 43% increase in blood sugar control.

 Practicing stress management

-Acute and chronic psychological stress impairs glucose metabolism.
-Stress hormones such as cortisol and adrenaline raises glucose and thus glycosylated hemoglobin (HbA1C).
+An unhealthy psychological stress response impairs glucose metabolism.
+Stress hormones such as cortisol and adrenaline raise glucose and thus glycosylated hemoglobin (HbA1C).

-The spikes in blood glucose from stress require the pancreas to produce insulin, so stress can cause insulin resistance as much as food can.
-As a result, stress can contribute to blood sugar-related diseases, including diabetes and heart disease.
+The spikes in blood glucose from unhealthy stress response require the pancreas to produce insulin, so this can cause insulin resistance as much as food can.
+As a result, stress can contribute to blood sugar-related issues, including high blood sugar and heart health challenges.

-However, it’s not the external circumstances that throws off your blood sugar but how your body perceives the stress.
-Changing stress perception and using self-care practices to calm down during times of stress can improve your blood sugar stability.
+However, it’s not the external circumstances that throw off your blood sugar but how your body perceives the stress.
+Changing unhealthy stress response and using self-care practices to calm down during these times can improve your blood sugar stability.

 Making sure to get enough sleep